kodecocodes/i9t/swift-2/swift-2.markdown

 Pretty simple...
 But, you had to flip the logic to check that the beer is empty rather than checking that the beer isn't empty, which is of more interest because you'll look silly sipping empty beers.
 Six of one, half a dozen of the other... right?

 This really comes down to expressiveness which is a goal of the Swift language.
 There's nothing wrong with checking the positive vs negative condition, but what `guard` clearly states to anyone reading this code is that you're performing a pre-condition check.
-Using a plain ole `if` statement does not deliberately convey that information.
+Using a plain old `if` statement does not deliberately convey that information.

 Now, before you write-off `guard` as _just_ an enhancement in expressiveness, take a look at its true power, which is working with Optionals.